succinctlabs/blobstreamx/README.md

 # Deploy Blobstream X Contract

-Get the genesis parameters for the `BlobstreamX` contract with a specific Celestia block (with no input defaults to block 1).
+Get the genesis parameters for a `BlobstreamX` contract from a specific Celestia block.

 ```
 cargo run --bin genesis -- --block 100